warmshowers/Warmshowers.org/assets/development_docs/ws_development_env.md

 You can easily customize the rebuild config by creating a `local.rebuild.yaml` file in `assets/rebuild/local.rebuild.yaml` and defining config variables there.

-You can run `drush rebuild @warmshowers.local` any time you want to revert to a clean state.
-The process takes about 15 minutes.
+You can run `drush rebuild @warmshowers.dev` any time you want to revert to a clean state.
+The process takes anywhere from 5-15 minutes depending on your hardware.

 Windows users: use caution as the above has been tested only in Linux and Mac OS X.